BlockScope/blockscope/www-hakyll/posts/2020-07-07-splitting-packages.rst

 compile?

-This package, with many reverse dependencies, implements the simpler parts of GAP_, setting down the rules for scoring free flight competitions.
-Flights are scored for distance, effort, leading, speed and arrival at goal.
+This package, with many reverse dependencies, implements the simpler parts of GAP_, the rules for scoring flying competitions.
+Flights are scored on measures of distance, effort, leading, speed and arrival at goal.
 Depending on key factors like how many pilots made goal, the weight and allocation of points varies as does the validity of each task in a competition.
 Penalties and stopped tasks are also dealt with here.
 All these aspects of scoring are mostly independant of each other so we have an opportunity to break up this package.

 Smaller modules compile faster[#]_.
 If I broke up this big package would compile times improve?
 I hoped so because not every one of its dependants depends on the same set of imports.
-For instance one exe only deals with effort and another one only deals with leading.
+For instance one exe only deals with scoring effort and another one only deals with scoring leading.

 The package exposes one mega-module, ``Flight.Score``[#]_.
 For the breakup, I created new packages but kept ``gap`` around so I could defer updating